The first large-scale analysis of the NSS looks at trends in the responses of more than two million final-year students over nine years.

 The first NSS took place in 2005.
 The survey takes place annually to build a broader picture and gather data regularly.

-Results from the 2013 survey demonstrate that satisfaction among students in the UK remains high.
-Each of the eight assessment categories saw improvements on the 2012 results or remained the same.
+Results from the 2014 survey demonstrate that satisfaction among students in the UK remains high.
+Each of the assessment categories saw improvements on the 2014 results or remained the same.

-The chart shows percentage figures of students who were definitely or mostly satisfied in response to the questions in the survey.
+The chart shows percentage figures of students who were satisfied.

 Among other results, this year’s survey shows: